MoonlightCapital/MoonlightBot-docs/role-management-commands/selfrole.md

 By default, a user is required to have the following permissions to use this command:

-*No specific permissions required.*
+*No specific permissions required*

-For more information on editing permission requirements for specific users/roles, refer to the [permissions tutorial](/start-up/permission-tutorial.md).
+For more information on editing permission requirements for specific users/roles, refer to the [permissions tutorial](/start-up/permission-tutorial.md)

 ## Syntax